shapeshed/shapeshed.com/content/posts/contact_details_in_one_click.md

-{
-  "title": "Contact details in one click",
-  "date": "2007-01-13T00:00:00+00:00",
++++
+date = "2007-01-13T00:00:00+00:00"
-  "description": "At some stage everyone has laboriously copied and pasted contact details from a website into their address book.
-Wouldn't it be nice if you could just click a graphic and see the details turn up in your address book?", "tags": [
+description = "At some stage everyone has laboriously copied and pasted contact details from a website into their address book.
+Wouldn't it be nice if you could just click a graphic and see the details turn up in your address book?" tags = ["Microformats", "CSS", "XHTML"] title = "Contact details in one click"

-    "Microformats",
-    "CSS",
-    "XHTML"
-  ]
-}
++++

 <p>This tutorial will show how to create a button that will import contact details into an address book.
 All you need is some knowledge of XHTML and a graphics editor.
 But before the explanation you want to see it working don't you?</p>